Suryanarayanan-Balaji/GPT-MolBERTa/README.md

 python pretraining.py
 ```
 The hyperparameters for pretraining are found in the config_pretrain.yaml file.

+The pretrained RoBERTa model is found in this link: [Pretrained RoBERTa](https://drive.google.com/file/d/1_vKE6Rb9A7PU0PVTu3u1XlaqoPXsp9sJ/view?usp=drive_link).
+Remember to place this model in the roberta folder.
+The pretrained BERT model is found in this link: [Pretrained BERT](https://drive.google.com/file/d/1b39vo6OZIa76VacZL50oT7mbO6Yue6l6/view?usp=drive_link).
+Remember to place this model in the bert folder.

 ### Finetuning
 The training configurations for GPT-MolBERTa can be found in the config_finetune.yaml file.